-- Make sure open fires are well guarded and that wrapping paper, decorations etc., are kept well away.
+- Make sure open fires are well guarded and that wrapping paper and decorations are kept well away.

-- Make sure smokers extinguish their cigarettes completely.
+- Make sure smokers put out their cigarettes completely.

 - Take extra care after drinking alcohol.

-- Push the button, not your luck – Check your smoke alarms are working and don’t be tempted to use the batteries to power any Christmas presents.
+- Push the button, not your luck and check your smoke alarms are working.
+Don’t be tempted to use the batteries to power any Christmas presents

 - Don’t be distracted when cooking – fire starts when your attention stops.